 Steps on How To Seal Basement Windows:

-Start taking the cloth and work it into the gaps of the window framing.
-The greater dust and grime that is removed, the better the sealing project will be.
+Start taking the cloth and work it into the gaps of the framing.
+The greater the dust and grime that is removed, the better the sealing project will be.

 When using a utility knife, be careful to slant the cut downward.
 You must also cut on a solid surface to avoid injuring the area just beneath the gun.
 Always keep yourself safe as well.

-• Apply the Caulking Gun to the Window Seam: Following that, put the caulking on the window seam.
-Begin by pushing the caulking gun tightly against the window seam.
+Apply the Caulking Gun to the Window Seam: Following that, put the caulking tightly on the frame’s seam.

 When putting caulk on the seam, it should be slightly inclined.
 In this way, you will not be bothered about blocking the tip, and the caulk will be administered evenly.

-• Discharge the Caulking Gun at the Edges: Once you reach the edge of the window frame, pause and readjust the caulking gun.
+Discharge the Caulking Gun at the Edges: Once you reach the edge of the frame, pause and readjust the caulking gun.
 Pull the trigger, readjust the gun, and continue.
-This must be repeated at each corner until the entire window frame is thoroughly sealed.
+This must be repeated at each corner until the entire frame is thoroughly sealed.

 Following that, use a damp cloth to clean up any leftover caulk.
 If the caulk has already hardened, you may wish to clean up your work with a putty or utility knife.

-• Repeat The Procedure For The Remaining Window Frames: After you have completed the first window framing, you must repeat the process for the remaining window frames.
+Repeat The Procedure For The Remaining Window Frames: After you have completed the first framing, you must repeat the process.

 How To Cover Windows in the Basement

-• Try to Add Window Trimming: One simple approach is to add trimming to your basement window to provide it with a finished appearance.
+Try to Add Window Trimming: One simple approach is to add trim or molding to the frame to provide it with a finished appearance.

-Moldings, often known as window casings or moldings, are frequently available at your local home improvement store or lumber site.
+Moldings, often known as casings are frequently available at your local home improvement store or lumber site.

 This would be an excellent choice for basement bedrooms where you prefer your window to appear more richly adorned.
-Basement window curtains offer design, complexity, and excitement to a dreary basement environment.
+Curtains offer design, complexity, and excitement to a dreary basement environment.

-• Install Personalized Basement Window Shutters or Shutters: Customized window coverings will never go misleading.
-Having something custom-created to exactly suit your basement windows can add a sophisticated touch to your basement space.
+Install Custom Window Treatments or Shutters: Having something custom-created to exactly suit your room design can add a sophisticated touch to your space.

 See more related content in our article about the different types of living room windows on this page.